jonathanye29/unit1_repo/README.md

     print('-' * 60)
 ```

 The code above prints out the users recorded transactions into an organized spreadsheet.
+This will allow the client to easliy see all of their past transaction data.
+It is simple and visually appealing.
 It is able to print all recent transactions created by the user by using a for loop.
 With the for loop, it will continue to go through the data in the "sheet.csv" file and print the data into an organized spreadsheet with all the data in the appropiate column until there is no more data to print.
+It makes sure each piece of information is placed in the correct column to prevent disorganization.

 ## Transaction history bar graph